Cynic1254/Block-B-blog/page/index.markdown

     bool TraverseFunctionDecl(clang::FunctionDecl *decl);
 };
 ```
-We use our class to represent a singular object file so we store all our objects in the class.
+We use our class to represent a singular object file, so we store all our objects in the class.

 Implementing these functions will follow the following template:
 ```cpp